 In its initial setup, the ELISE test facility was capable of performing short pulsed extraction only.
 While the ion source and its periphery, including the RF generators were capable of conducting CW pulses, short extraction blips embedded in long plasma pulses were possible only.
-These restrictions were primarily due to the constraints of the old High-Voltage power supply and the diagnostic calorimeter, which were not optimized for longduration neutral beam pulses.
-To address the physics issues related to long-duration ITERrelevant neutral beam pulses, an upgrade of the ELISE test facility was initiated in 2021 and completed in the beginning of 2022.
-The upgrade focused on improving various aspects of the facility to enable long pulse operations and address key challenges, including beam optics, control of co-extracted electrons, beam uniformity and divergence, and Cs (caesium) management [12-13].
-The technical details of the upgrade are provided in reference [66] for the new High-Voltage power supply and in reference [67] for the new diagnostic calorimeter.
-It is also worth mentioning that BATMAN Upgrade test facility is also ready for full steady state operation following the recent implementation of the last missing temperature controlled components (plasma grid and bias plate) and initial 1000s experiment have also been demonstrated at BUG in 2023.
-Investigations at BATMAN Upgrade are focused on long pulse operation with a MITICA-like extraction system and on beam optics studies for which the test facility has been equipped with several beam diagnostic tools [65].
+These restrictions were primarily due to the constraints of the old High-Voltage power supply and the diagnostic calorimeter, which were not optimized for long-duration neutral beam pulses.
+To address the physics issues related to long-duration ITER-relevant neutral beam pulses, an upgrade of the ELISE test facility was initiated in 2021 and completed in the beginning of 2022.
+The upgrade focused on improving various aspects of the facility to enable long pulse operations and address key challenges, including beam optics, control of co-extracted electrons, beam uniformity and divergence, and Cs (caesium) management [13, 14].
+The technical details of the upgrade are provided in reference [70] for the new high-voltage power supply and in reference [71] for the new diagnostic calorimeter.
+It is also worth mentioning that BATMAN Upgrade test facility is also ready for full steady state operation following the recent implementation of the last missing temperature controlled components (plasma grid and bias plate) and initial 1000 s experiment have also been demonstrated at BATMAN Upgrade in 2023.
+Investigations at BATMAN Upgrade are focused on long pulse operation with a MITICA-like extraction system and on beam optics studies for which the test facility has been equipped with several beam diagnostic tools [68].
 These upgrades were essential to enhance the performance and flexibility of the facility for conducting long pulse neutral beam experiments.

-For the Cs management in long pulse operation, it has been learned at ELISE that backstreaming positive ions created in the extraction system during beam extraction play an important role for the Cs dynamics, leading to a stabilizing effect due to Cs release.
-By upgrading the High-Voltage power supply and the diagnostic calorimeter and gaining insights into the role of back-streaming positive ions in Cs management, the ELISE test facility has been enhanced to better simulate and address the challenges of long-duration neutral beam pulses, making it a valuable tool for testing and optimizing technologies relevant to the ITER Neutral Beam system.
+For the Cs management in long pulse operation, it has been learned at ELISE that back-streaming positive ions created in the extraction system during beam extraction sputter Cs from the backplate which contributes to the Cs dynamics and counteracts the Cs depletion in long pulse discharges [72].
+By upgrading the high-voltage power supply and the diagnostic calorimeter and gaining insights into the role of backstreaming positive ions in Cs management, the ELISE test facility has been enhanced to better simulate and address the challenges of long-duration neutral beam pulses, making it a valuable tool for testing and optimizing technologies relevant to the ITER neutral beam system.